jobbrIO/jobbr-server/README.md

 ## Parameters
 Write about jobParameters and runParameters.
 Serialization to concrete types, etc.

-## Dependency Injection
+## Dependency Injection (Runtime)
-Resolve your own Dependency Resolver which activates the clr-type of your JobRun-Class
+Provide your own Dependency Resolver which activates the clr-type of your JobRun-Class by implementing the `IJobbrDependencyResolver`-Interface.
+If no JobbrDependencyResover is provided, a generic resolver is used, but a parameterless constructor is then required.

+### RuntimeContext
+Sometimes it's necessary to retreive the Jobbr `RuntimeContext` which is currently providing the `UserId` and `UserName`.
+See RuntimeContext.cs for available information.

+If you decide to use the RuntimeContext, you will have to implement a DependencyResolver which also supports registration of instances by the Jobbr Runtime (i.e the Context) by implementing the `IJobbrDependencyRegistrator`-Interface.
+See the Demo with the SpecifiedUser-Job.

+The JobbrRuntime will then register a instance of `RuntimeContex` after start but before the actual Job will be activated.
+Depending on your Depencency Container, this instance can then be injected to the Job-Instance.
+How-ever, you should not reference the JobbrRuntime from your Jobs-Assembly, but this can be handled with an additional indirection.
+See the Damo with the SpeciciedUser-Job for details.

 ## Artefacts
 Everything you store in the Working-Directory is automatically collected and pushed to the Jobbr-Server